 This is why we have to be very careful with what we tell ourselves, with our internal dialogue.

 The conscious will pick up on what we say audibly and what we hear in turn.

 Solution?
-Stop having negative self talk in your head about yourself or others, and replace that instead with daily positive affirmations where you tell yourself good things about yourself.
-This is an amazing well spring of self-esteem and a strong way of calming the crew in the ship.
+Stop having negative self-talk in your head about yourself or others, and replace that instead with daily positive affirmations where you tell yourself good things about yourself.
+This is an amazing wellspring of self-esteem and a strong way of calming the crew on the ship.

 If you follow the 2 steps alone, you will be well on your way to developing a healthy relationship with the crew in the ship of your mind and will see a dramatic improvement in the quality of results you get when you set out to achieve your goals.
 You will have done your captain a big favour and made his or her job that much easier!

 The author, Jan Okonji is an entrepreneur, speaker, coach, and Founder of the Pan-African accelerator BGS – Business Growth Solutions.

 Jan is passionate about helping employees transition safely into entrepreneurship whilst turning their great ideas into profitable businesses and has helped entrepreneurs collectively grow their revenue to over $ 10 Million in the course of running BGS.

 Get in touch with him and book a personal session HERE